Legal Alignment for Safe and Ethical AI: Why pursue legal alignment?

 \textbf{Legal alignment is compatible with different perspectives on AI.} Perspectives on the future of AI differ dramatically.
 Some researchers predict that AI systems will soon demonstrate broadly superhuman capabilities that lead to unprecedented societal transformation and catastrophic risk \citep{kokotajloai2027}.
 Other researchers predict that the impact of AI systems will be more gradual, mediated by bottlenecks to real-world deployment and adoption comparable to those that affect other technologies \citep{narayanan2025ai}.
-Legal alignment appeals to both of these perspectives, as well as other views on the anticipated trajectory of AI technology.
-If, on the one hand, AI systems were to develop rapidly and pose extreme risks \citep{bengio2024managing}, then legal alignment would help protect against potentially catastrophic harms by ensuring systems comply with existing laws and more effectively operationalize their safety specifications.
-If, on the other hand, AI systems were to develop and diffuse more gradually \citep{kasirzadeh2025two}, then legal alignment would mitigate ongoing harms arising from AI systems engaging in unlawful activity, such as making discriminatory decisions, generating non-consensual intimate imagery, and enabling fraudulent online scams.
-These complementary objectives indicate that the field of legal alignment does not hinge on a particular perspective on the nature and pace of AI progress, but invites a diverse coalition to collaborate on a broadly appealing and inclusive research agenda \citep{gyevnar2025ai}.
+[4] Legal alignment is beneficial according to multiple perspectives on the anticipated trajectory of AI technology, and for different types of AI systems.
+Specifically, legal alignment can help protect against acute catastrophic harms \citep{bengio2024managing} by ensuring that AI systems comply with existing laws (Pathway 1) and more effectively operationalize AI systems' safety specifications (Pathway 2).
+In addition, legal alignment can mitigate gradual and diffuse harms \citep{kasirzadeh2025two} arising from AI systems that engage in unlawful activity, such as making discriminatory decisions, generating non-consensual intimate imagery, and enabling fraudulent online scams (Pathway 1), as well as better represent users' interests under legal constructs such as fiduciary obligations (Pathway 3).
+These complementary objectives indicate that the field of legal alignment does not hinge on a particular perspective on the nature and pace of AI progress, but invites a diverse coalition to collaborate on a broadly appealing and inclusive research agenda \citep{gyevnar2025ai}. \fbox{ \parbox{0.99\linewidth}{ \underline{\textbf{Key takeaway}}: Legal alignment is important and worth pursuing according to four groups of reasons: (1) legal rules produced through legitimate democratic law-making processes are preferable to opaque, corporate alignment specifications; (2) law's structural features, including its adaptability, granularity, and contestability, address key shortcomings in existing alignment approaches; (3) legal alignment can tackle critical risks from AI, including from malicious misuse, multi-agent coordination failures, and threats to the rule of law; (4) legal alignment will likely become increasingly feasible as AI technology improves.